-The AC-DC breaker panel is generally located under the companionway or in the navigator's station.
+The AC-DC breaker panel is generally located in the navigator's station.
 This panel is equipped with high quality circuit breakers.

-Each DC circuit breaker is wired to an indicator light to show at a glance if the circuit is on.
+On most panels, the DC circuit breaker is wired to an indicator light to show at a glance if the circuit is on.
 The DC indicator lights are solid state light emitting diodes, which require very little current draw.

 The DC ammeter monitors the amount of current being drawn from the battery, and the DC voltmeter gives an indication of the battery's condition.
-You must throw the battery test switch to get a battery condition reading.
+You must operate the battery test switch to get a battery condition reading.
+These voltage readings may be interpreted as follows:

 BATTERY READING BATTERY CONDITION

-Engine off and electrical Below 11 volts Very low
+Engine OFF and electrical system under minimal or no load below 11 volts Very Low

-system under minimal or no 11-12 volts Low
+11-12 volts Low

-load 12-13 volts Well Charged
+Well Charged

-Engine running fast idle or 13-13.5 Low charge

-above volts rate
+12-13 volts

+Engine Running Fast Idle or above 13 - 13.5 volts Low Charge Rate

-13.5-15.5 volts Normal
+13.5 - 15.5 volts Normal Charge Rate

-Charge

-15.5 or higher Excessive voltage
+15.5 or higher Excessive voltage (Voltage regulator defective.
+Replace or adjust)

-- (Voltage regulator

-defective.
-Replace or

-adjust)